-An IVR menu is the automated greeting you hear when you call a big company.
-It stands for Interactive Voice Response, which means it can respond to your keypad prompts or by speech recognition, but the term IVR is understood as any kind of basic telephone menu.
+An IVR menu is the automated greeting you hear when you call a business (press 1 for sales, press 2 for support).
+IVR stands for Interactive Voice Response, which means it can respond to your keypad prompts or by speech recognition, but the term IVR is understood as a telephone menu with options for call routing.

-In the past, only companies with technical resources and/or a substantial budget could build a custom phone system complete with IVR menus.
-Now with the advantages of VoIP technology, it’s easy to set up a custom IVR menu in just a few minutes.
-Try building one for free at telzio.com/trial.
+In the past, only companies with technical resources and/or a substantial budget could build a custom phone system with IVR menus.
+Now with the advantages of VoIP systems, it’s easy to set up a custom IVR menu in just a few minutes.

 Diana is the Chief Customer Officer at Telzio and enjoys helping customers get the most out of their Telzio services.